Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being

-\textbf{Happiness:} Looking at the correlation between DA and H (second row, Table~\ref{tab:davsx}), we observe a medium negative correlation, indicating the low level of H experienced during an activity correlates to a high desire to automate it and vice versa.
+\textbf{Happiness:} Looking at the correlation between DA and H (second row, Table~\ref{tab:davsx}), we observe a medium negative correlation, indicating a low level of H experienced during an activity correlates to a high desire to automate it and vice versa.
 This is clear for the general population, men, mid-income subgroups and partially for women, where the probability of the null hypothesis is very low.
-For the other subgroups, the correlation shows a similar trend, but it is weak to medium, however, we cannot reject the null hypothesis.
-Based on these results, we consider a lack of Happiness a good indicator of the desire for robot automation, especially for the general population, mid-income individuals and men(\textbf{H2.1}).
+Other subgroups show a similar trend, but the correlation is weak to medium and we cannot reject the null hypothesis.
+Based on these results, we consider a lack of Happiness a good indicator of the desire for robotic automation, especially for the general population, mid-income individuals and men (\textbf{H2.1}).

 Analyzing relative changes in rankings between DA and H for social subgroups (Table~\ref{tab:darel}, second row), the clearest pattern is between the high-income group and the general population, where we measure a strong positive correlation.
-This indicates that if an activity ranks higher in DA for the high-income subgroup than for the general population, it also ranks higher in H. For this group (and less marked, also between middle-income and the general population and between high and middle-income), our results contradict our hypothesis (\textbf{H2.1b}) that activities that rank higher in DA will rank lower in Happiness.
+This indicates that if an activity ranks higher in DA for the high-income subgroup than for the general population, it also ranks higher in H. For this group (and less marked, between middle-income and the general population and between high and middle-income), our results contradict our hypothesis (\textbf{H2.1b}) that activities ranking higher in DA will rank lower in Happiness.

 \textbf{Meaningfulness:} Regarding the correlation between DA and M (third row, Table~\ref{tab:davsx}), the general population and most social subgroups tend to show a weak negative correlation, which supports our hypothesis (\textbf{H2.2}).
 We see an exception for the low-income subgroup, where the correlation is nearly zero.
 For all, except mid-income, the null hypothesis (no correlation) cannot be rejected.